 Since then, Israel and Egypt, which control Gaza’s only border crossing that bypasses Israel, have kept the territory of 1.5 million aid-dependent people sealed to all but essential humanitarian supplies.

 Israel has insisted that the blockade is necessary to prevent Hamas from arming itself.
-Human-rights groups say it is a “collective punishment” that wrongly hurts ordinary civilians.
+Human-rights groups say it is a collective punishment.